September 4, 2009

 Rajapaksa today is allowed to send a message to the international community taking advantage of the massive victory this weekend won his party in regional elections.

 "The Western Province have sent a decisive message to the international community.
-He has stated categorically that no power has the right or moral justification to bail the brutal terrorism when writing the last lines of his final chapter, "said Rajapaksa.
+He has stated categorically that no power has the right or moral justification for the brutal bail terrorism when writing the last lines of his final chapter, "Rajapaksa said.

 September 4, 2009

-New Delhi, April 26, 2009. - The Government of Sri Lanka did not take today even half an hour in rejecting an ad ceasefire the Tamil Tigers, which is produced in full visit by a UN envoy and hours after the Ceylonese Army guerrillas snatched at his penultimate bastion.
+New Delhi, April 26, 2009. - The Government of Sri Lanka did not take half an hour today or rejecting a ceasefire announcement by the Tamil Tigers, which is produced in full visit by a UN envoy and hours after the Ceylonese Army guerrillas snatched at his penultimate bastion.

 "The LTTE (Liberation Tigers of Tamil Eelam) is not in a position to ask or demand anything.
-Intend to declare a cease-fire when it's time to have bowed the knee, "said Efe by telephone from Colombo Secretary Ceylonese Foreign Palitha Kohona.
+Intend to declare a cease-fire when it's time to have bowed the knee, "said Efe by telephone from Colombo Ceylon Foreign Secretary Palitha Kohona.

 The guerrillas had announced in a statement minutes before a ceasefire unilaterally to offensive operations in northeastern Sri Lanka, where he is surrounded by the army in a small coastal strip along with tens of thousands of civilians.